BigBinnie/theme-academic-cv/content/authors/admin/_index.md

 # About Me

-Hi, I'm a second-year PhD student advised by Prof. [Junjie Hu](https://junjiehu.github.io/) at CS department of the Univeristy of Wisconsin-Madison.
+Hi, I'm a 2nd-year PhD student advised by Prof. [Junjie Hu](https://junjiehu.github.io/) at Computer Science department of the Univeristy of Wisconsin-Madison.

-Previously, I was a visiting student in my gap year at [SALT](https://cs.stanford.edu/~diyiy/group.html) lab, coadvised by Prof. [Diyi Yang](https://cs.stanford.edu/~diyiy/index.html) from Stanford Univeristy and Prof. [Junjie Hu](https://junjiehu.github.io/) from the Univeristy of Wisconsin-Madison.
+Previously, I was a visiting student at [SALT](https://cs.stanford.edu/~diyiy/group.html) lab in my gap year, coadvised by Prof. [Diyi Yang](https://cs.stanford.edu/~diyiy/index.html) from Stanford Univeristy and Prof. [Junjie Hu](https://junjiehu.github.io/) from the Univeristy of Wisconsin-Madison.
 I received my B.Eng. degree from the Department of Software Engineering, Shanghai Jiao Tong University (SJTU).
 During my undergraduate years, I worked as a research intern in [X-LANCE Lab](https://x-lance.sjtu.edu.cn/en) of SJTU, coadvised by Prof. [Mengyue Wu](https://x-lance.sjtu.edu.cn/en/members/mengyue-wu), Prof. [Lu Chen](https://coai-sjtu.github.io/), and Prof. [Kai Yu](https://x-lance.sjtu.edu.cn/en/members/kai_yu).
 Our work mainly focuses on the dialogue system for depression diagnosis.

-I have broad research interests including social NLP and NLP for social good.
+I have broad research interests including **social NLP** and **NLP for social good**.
 More specially, I'm enthusiastic about research topics which have a positive impact on the society such as [NLP for Social Good](https://nlp4sg.vercel.app/), and topics which try to integrate sociology and psychology to create more informative and empathetic machine learning models.

-<font color=#34A853>  Looking for the research intern for Summer 2025! </font>
+<font color=#34A853 bold=true>  Looking for research internship for Summer 2025! </font>